Introduction – Origins of the Achaemenid Persians

 He further mentions how groups of such 50 men were often commanded by a chosen son of an Achaemenid noble.
 And, even after they had served in the so-called National Army of the Achaemenid Persian Empire, they were probably liable to be conscripted till the age of 50.
 Now, in terms of the total number of soldiers in this ‘National Army’, Xenophon vaguely provides us with a figure of 120,000 Persians.

-Interestingly, as opposed to the Greeks before the 4th century BC, ancient sources mention how the Persian army seemingly maintained its uniformed appearance through near-identical regimental dresses – a system which was unique in the ancient times.
+Interestingly, as opposed to the Greeks before the 4th century BC, ancient sources mention how the Persian army seemingly maintained its uniform appearance through near-identical regimental dresses – a system that was unique in ancient times.
 This might have been the outcome of the centralized nature of the army organization directly influenced by its noble commanders and the king (while Greek armies tended to be inspired by their individual poleis).

 Prof. Nick Secunda talked about how the ancient Persians almost had an obsession with the number ‘thousand’, and as such their regiments were theoretically divided into thousand men known as hazarabam (hazara denoting thousand).
 The decimal system was also upheld when ten such regiments were combined to form a division (baivarabam) of 10,000 men.

 The so-called ‘Immortals’ or Amrtaka (in Old Persian) was the chosen baivarabam of the Persian king, and their scope of ‘immortality’ seemingly stemmed from their constant number – which was always kept at 10,000 (according to Herodotus).

 In other words, the casualties in this elite division might have been replaced as soon as possible by the best candidates from other Persian baivarabam.
 As Herodotus goes on to describe these Athanatoi (Immortals) in the battle of Thermopylae (480 BC) –